astronomer/docs/astro/deployment-file-reference.md

 When you inspect a Deployment, the value of any secret environment variables will not appear in the template file.
 To set any new or existing environment variables as secret in the file, specify `is_secret: true` next to the key and value.

-If you commit a template file to a GitHub repository, you should not add secret environment variables in the file.
+If you commit a template file to a GitHub repository, do not add secret environment variables in the file.
 Instead, add them manually in the Cloud UI.
 This ensures that you do not commit secret values to a version control tool in plain-text.

 :::caution